bluekvirus/Stage.js/README.md

 [Change Log](CHANGELOG.md) - What's changed?

-To get version, type `app.stagejs` in the console:
+To get version, type `app.stagejs` in the console.
+Example output:
 ```
 app.stagejs (1.8.x-<commits> build <timestamp>)
 ```
 You can compare this version number with the one you see on the [documentation site](http://bluekvirus.github.io/Stage.js/#navigate/Document) and see if an upgrade is recommended.

-**Announcement**: Please note that release (v1.8.x) will be the last stable release of the 1.x branch.
-The coming release (including tests) is also an LTS* (long term support - 18-month) version of this framework.
-We are now working on the 2.x branch development.
-A complete feature listing is available. ([v2 plan](#whats-next))
+**Announcement**: We are working on a fully upgraded live demo site and updated version of documents for the v1 branch.
+We are also working on the v2 branch development.
+A complete feature listing is available. ([v2 plan](#whats-next)).
+Please note that v1 will not be abandoned even if v2 is released, they are different tech directions. v2 will be called `-ng`.

-> <sup>\*</sup>LTS - Given that ECMAScript6 is coming and our goal of making a lightweight, time-saving and most importantly **easy** framework for both desktop web and hybrid application development, further improvements and simplifications will be made directly into the v2 codebase without disturbing the v1.8 branch.
+> <sup>\*</sup>LTS - Given that ECMAScript6 is coming and our goal of making a lightweight, time-saving and most importantly **easy** framework for both desktop web and hybrid application development, further improvements will be made directly into the v2 codebase without disturbing the v1 branch.
 The LTS version also serves as a benchmark for creating tests and for feature-list and feedback gathering.
-We have now successfully released 2 security products with complex configure panels/dashboards and excellent user flows & localizations through the v1.7 branch.
+We have now successfully released 6 security products with complex configure panels/dashboards and excellent user flows & localizations through the v1 branch.
 More will come.

-This project produces **Stage.js** - an infrastructure for building modern web application client with many contexts (e.g a data-heavy administration app).
+This project produces **Stage.js** - an infrastructure for building modern web application client with different contexts (e.g a data-heavy administration app).
 In other words, we solve this problem for you:

 <img src="implementation/static/resource/default/diagram/Diagram-1.png" alt="UI/UX Problems" class="center-block"></img>